baranusluel/autograder/UnitTestingFramework/README.txt

     example: https://www.mathworks.com/help/matlab/function-based-unit-tests.html
-    Once you have read and have a general understanding of the funcionality that MATLAB function-based unit testing provides, you can take a look at the code in ExampleUnitTest.m.
-This will give you a general idea of how to structure your unit tests so that they are uniform across all units and recognizable by the UnitTestDriver (the code that runs all of the unit tests).
+    Once you have read and have a general understanding of the funcionality that MATLAB function-based unit testing provides, you can take a look at the code in the UnitTests folder.
+This will give you a general idea of how to structure your unit tests so that they are uniform across all units and easily runnable.

 5. Reasoning for Unit Testing
     At this point, you may be wondering why this way of doing things is any